Skip to Content

 This museum has also had a bit of an overhaul, adding more screens and interactive features (top) and using the same narrative organization as the Yorktown museum.

 This time a movie and the exhibits tell the story of how English, Native American and African cultures came together at Jamestown.
 One particular feature was a room full of artifacts with a big screen behind them.
-Each item would light up at the movie told about it.
+Each item would light up as the movie talked about it.
 Others let you compare various aspects of the three cultures (above).

 Moving outside, it’s very dusty but you can go everywhere and touch everything and kids love it.
 Tiny Traveler wanted to peek into every rudimentary house in the colony and every hut in the Indian village.